carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 ## Deactivate the current environment

-To deactivate the currently active environment use the `deactivate` command as follows.
+To deactivate the currently active environment use the Conda `deactivate` command as follows.

 ~~~
 (basic-scipy-env) $ conda deactivate